MicrosoftDocs/visualstudio-docs/docs/version-control/git-with-visual-studio.md

 ::: moniker range="<=vs-2019"

-We'll walk you through how to use the new Git experience in Visual Studio 2019, but if you'd like to take a quick tour first, check out the following video: <br><br>*Video length: 5.27 minutes*
+We'll walk you through how to use the new Git experience in Visual Studio, but if you'd like to take a quick tour first, check out the following video: <br><br>*Video length: 5.27 minutes*

 > [!VIDEO https://www.youtube.com/embed/UHrAg3iKoe0]